datum-cloud/docs/content/en/docs/api/resources.md

 ## Network Bindings

+A **Network Binding** is like a bridge that connects your network to a specific location.
+Think of it as the "deployment instruction" that tells the system: "Take this network and make it available in this particular location."
+It's the link between your network design and where it actually gets deployed.

+A Network Binding defines:
+- **Which network** to deploy (the network you want to use)
+- **Where to deploy it** (the specific location where it should be available)
+- **How it's connected** to other resources in that location

 [Detailed Network Bindings API Reference](https://github.com/datum-cloud/network-services-operator/blob/main/docs/api/networkbindings.md)

 ## Network Contexts

+A **Network Context** is like a "configuration profile" for your network in a specific location.
+Think of it as the "settings and metadata" that tells the system how to manage and operate your network in that particular place.
+It's the bridge between your network design and the actual implementation in each location.

+A Network Context defines:
+- **Which network** it's managing (the network that's deployed)
+- **Where it's deployed** (the specific location)
+- **How it's configured** for that location
+- **Status and health** information

 [Detailed Network Contexts API Reference](https://github.com/datum-cloud/network-services-operator/blob/main/docs/api/networkcontexts.md)

 ## Network Policies

+A **Network Policy** is like a security guard that controls who can talk to whom on your network.
+Think of it as a set of rules that says "this traffic is allowed" or "that traffic is blocked."
+It's your way of creating security boundaries and controlling communication between different parts of your infrastructure.

+A Network Policy defines:
+- **Which traffic is allowed** to reach your applications and services
+- **Which sources can connect** (specific IP addresses or ranges)
+- **Which ports and protocols** are permitted
+- **Security boundaries** between different parts of your network

 [Detailed Network Policies API Reference](https://github.com/datum-cloud/network-services-operator/blob/main/docs/api/networkpolicies.md)